COVID-19: 1,300+ area students quarantined after contact with virus

 The number of students transitioning to self-quarantine has varied by school and district.

-In Martin County, as of Friday at 4 p.m., 537 students in the public school district have self-quarantined after contact with someone who tested positive for COVID-19.
-There were 412 students in St. Lucie County, 167 students in Okeechobee County and 213 students in Indian River County.
+In Martin County, as of Friday at 4 p.m., 577 students in the public school district have self-quarantined after contact with someone who tested positive for COVID-19.
+There were 412 students in St. Lucie County, 167 students in Okeechobee County and 225 students in Indian River County.
+Martin County announced Monday that another 201 students were transitioning to remote learning, bringing the total in the district to 778.

 Those numbers are expected to climb throughout the school year.

-Moore told Contact 5 the district will continue to push safe practices and hopes to keep the number of quarantines as low as possible during this lingering pandemic.
+Moore told FOX 29 the district will continue to push safe practices and hopes to keep the number of quarantines as low as possible during this lingering pandemic.

-"Right now, to this point, we haven't had any problems we couldn't solve," Moore said, telling Contact 5 students in the district are keeping on schedule and not falling behind when they are forced to adapt to virtual learning.
-"Those are problems we pre-identified.
-Each and every time, we become better at the process."
+“Right now, to this point, we haven’t had any problems we couldn’t solve,” Moore said, telling FOX 29 students in the district are keeping on schedule and not falling behind when they are forced to adapt to virtual learning.
+“Those are problems we pre-identified.
+Each and every time, we become better at the process.”

 McIntyre hopes her kids can return to the classroom but said she needs to see a drop in both the number of COVID-19 cases and quarantines.